dbpunk-labs/octogen/README.md

 pip install octopus_up
 ```

-2. Set up the Octopus service using the OpenAI API key or the embedding model Codellama-7b.
+2. Set up the Octopus service using the OpenAI API key or the Codellama.

 ```
 octopus_up